Duit: Legacy

-The single largest recipient of Dutch duit coins was Java.
-Ceylon and Malabar did also circulate the coins.
 As the monetary unit was widespread throughout the Malay archipelago, the word duit eventually was absorbed into Malay vocabulary becoming a slang word for 'money' besides wang (Malaysian spelling) and uang (Indonesian spelling).

+The Duit is also used in Dutch India making Duttu (துட்டு) a slang for low denomination money in Tamil.

 The duit is also referred to as the "New York penny" due to its use as a Colonial monetary unit in Dutch New Amsterdam (later New York) and for years later, long after Dutch rule had passed.

 The Duit circulated also in the duchy of Cleves and Guelders, which may be the reason why in the 18th century the expression kein Deut entered the German language, meaning not a bit.

-Duit (Duttu) is a slang for low denomination money in Tamil.